Fractured Magic: Chapter Nineteen

 “Try not to listen,” Leileas told the orinians.
 “Drys, will you fly ahead and tell Muir and Senga to expect visitors?”

-“Drys likes you,” she said to the group.
+“Drys likes you,” she said conversationally.
 “That’s a lucky thing.
 If a faerie dislikes you, they’ll make you miserable.
-If they’re neutral to you, that’s even worse.
+And if they don’t care, that’s even worse.
 Who is their debt to?”

 “A friend of ours.
-He broke us out of—,” Kieran started, biting his tongue when he remembered Drys’ advice.
+He broke us out of—” Kieran bit his tongue when he remembered Drys’ advice.
 “Well, he got us out of some trouble.”

 Leileas only nodded.

-At the bottom of the stairs sat a statue as tall as Leileas.
-It depicted a woman in an elegant, draping gown, a thousand small flames etched into her skin and a pair of wings flaring out on either side of her.
+At the bottom of the stairs stood a statue even taller than their frìth friend.
+It depicted a woman in an elegant, draping gown, a thousand small flames etched into her skin and a pair of dragonfly wings flaring out on either side of her.
 Her stone gaze seemed to settle directly on Maebhe.
-While Kieran and Íde caught their breath, Maebhe eyed the flames on the woman's skin, the marble vines crawling up her dress.
-“Ellaes?”she guessed.
+While Kieran and Íde caught their breath, Maebhe approached her, eyeing the flames on her skin, the marble vines crawling up her dress.
+“Ellaes?” she guessed.

 Leileas led them into the heart of the city, through winding streets, past houses more plant than brick, and to the river they’d seen from above.
 Somehow, the industrialization of the outside world had not touched Home.
 There was no electricity here, no factories, no lanterns or carriages.
-Above the trees surrounding the canyon, the clear sky shone without a hint of smog.
+Above the trees surrounding the canyon, the air was clean, without a hint of smog.

 “This Muir and Senga we’re meeting,” Kieran started as they walked, “They’re the ones you mentioned earlier?”